-Here’s the passage from the novel, which is set at Princeton in the late ’50s:
+Here’s a passage from Wolff’s book, which is set at Princeton in the late ’50s:

 Booth’s houndstooth, cut for his father on Savile Row by Huntsman during the Battle of Britain, was pinched at the waist; the boy rescued his presentation from foppery with a black knit tie and faded blue canvas Top-Sider sneakers, spattered by specks of bronze boat-bottom paint.